nathalierze/fairness_in-session_dropout_prediction/readme.txt

 SciTePress, 2022, ISBN 978-989-758-562-3

-The repository of the prediction model can be found at: tba
+The repository of the prediction model can be found at:
+10.5281/zenodo.7744533

 How to use:
-The data files to use this project can be assessed via Zenodo. tba
+The data files can not be made publicly available due to GDPR contraints.
+However, a metadata schema and data dictionary can be found in the folder 00_metadata

-Data to run these files:
-- preprocessed_fairness_data.pkl
-- /matrices_forte_abi
-- /matrices_forte_keinAbi
-- /matrices_forte_boys
-- /matrices_forte_girls
-- /matrices_forte_deutsch
-- /matrices_forte_migration
-- /matrices_forte_buecher_0
-- /matrices_forte_buecher_1
-- /matrices_allsessions
-- all_metrics.pkl
-- all_metrics.xlsx
-- fairness.xlsx